Michael D. Golde is of counsel in the firm’s Health Care practice group in the firm’s Sacramento office.

-Currently serving the firm in an of counsel role, Michael D. Golde concentrates his practice in advising and counseling health care and nonprofit organizations, including many Federally Qualified Health Centers (FQHCs), on business transactions and regulatory matters.
-He regularly advises FQHCs and other health care providers across the country on complex issues related to health care delivery and collaborative affiliations keeping clients apprised of ever-changing laws and regulations.
+Mr. Golde concentrates his practice in advising and counseling nonprofit health care organizations on business transactions and regulatory and corporate matters.
+He regularly advises federally qualified health centers (FQHCs) and other health care providers across the country on complex issues related to health care delivery, establishing collaborative affiliations wiht providers, and contracting.

-Mr. Golde’s subject matter expertise is quite broad, encompassing: federal grants, including Public Health Service grants, and grant-related requirements for health care services; federal health care fraud and abuse law; graduate medical education; clinical research; the Federal Tort Claims Act; non-profit corporation law; the HIPAA Privacy Rule; and information technology/systems contracting.
+Mr. Golde’s subject matter expertise is quite broad, encompassing: federal grants and grant-related requirements for health care services; federal health care fraud and abuse law; graduate medical education; clinical research; the Federal Tort Claims Act; non-profit corporation law; the HIPAA Privacy Rule; and information technology/systems contracting.

 Believing in the important role of health centers within his own community, Mr. Golde has served as a board member of his local FQHC in Yolo County, California for many years and is currently President of the Board of Directors.